Meet the cast: Different Google Shopping Feed Types

 If we take a closer look at one of the reviews, we can see that shoppers are able to find answers to very specific questions about your product.
 Maybe a competitor has a better rating, but you have the specific feature someone is looking for.

 For ratings to show up on the product listings merchants have to send the product reviews to Google:

 - by uploading feeds to the Merchant Center account;

-- by submiting them via a third party review aggregator.
+- by submitting them via a third party review aggregator.

-The updated feed needs to be submited at least once per month.
+The updated feed needs to be submitted at least once per month.
 Otherwise, the document might contain potentially inaccurate data, which is not relevant for shoppers.

 Failing to comply with this requirement can lead to your ineligibility to participate in the Product Ratings program.

 One last thing: you must have at least 50 reviews for ratings to be displayed on your product listings in Google Shopping.

 This feed is flexible, agile, and quick to adapt.